Moloacán

-Moloacán is a municipality in Veracruz, Mexico.
-It is located in south-east zone of the State of Veracruz, about 456 km from state capital Xalapa.
+Moloacán is a municipality in the Mexican state of Veracruz.
+It is located in the south-east zone of the state, about 456 km from the state capital Xalapa.
 It has a surface of 261.57 sqkm.
 It is located at 17°59′N 94°21′W.

+Geography

 The municipality of Moloacán is delimited to the north by Coatzacoalcos, to the east by Las Choapas, to the south by Minatitlán, and to the west by Ixhuatlán del Sureste.